Courtship Rite: Geta

 Courtship Rite is set in a time of rapidly advancing technology.
 The Getans are past masters of biology and genetics, capable of modifying organisms gene by gene.
 Apparently this knowledge was maintained from the time of landing, being necessary for survival.
 They also make use of steam engines and electricity, but are handicapped by an apparent lack of fossil fuels to smelt metals and provide power.
 They have sailing ships on the seas, and sailplanes, but no powered aircraft.
 As a consequence, few Getans travel far from home; a few have become famous by walking all the way around the world.
 At the beginning of the story, one clan, the Kaiel, has developed radio, and are exploiting the advantage of communicating much faster than their rivals.
 They also develop bicycles and other pedal-powered vehicles using light, metal-spoked wheels.

-They have also learned how to extract information from a "Frozen Voice of God" — an optical data-storage crystal left over from the original settlers.
+They have also learned how to extract information from a "Frozen Voice of God"—an optical data-storage crystal left over from the original settlers.

-Socially and politically, Geta has no nation-states in the way we recognize the term.
+Socially and politically, Geta has no nation-states.
 The "priest clans" have precedence, governing territories and the resident members of the underclans.

-In particular, they have the power of deciding, during times of famine, who must make the ultimate "Contribution to the Race":

-All individuals are rated in various ways on their "kalothi", or fitness to survive.
+In particular, they have the power of deciding, during times of famine, who must make the ultimate "Contribution to the Race": All individuals are rated in various ways on their "kalothi", or fitness to survive.
 When the need arises, those lowest on the list are required to perform "Ritual Suicide".
 The ordinary clans have generally evolved into differing niches based on some attribute or inclination of their founders.
 For instance, the Ivieth specialize in transportation and haulage duties.
 "Before puberty an Ivieth hauled his load or was walked to death and eaten."
 The o'Tghalie have an ability to perform complex mathematical problems.